 Going back to school, or starting school for the first time, is a huge change in a child’s life and it could make them so anxious they feel like they never want to go back.

-A little stress is a typical part of life, but for little kids who don’t really know what anxiety is, it can be scary as they don’t fully understand the feelings they’re having.
+A little bit of stress is a typical part of life, but for kids who don’t really know what anxiety is, it can be scary as they don’t fully understand the feelings they’re having.

 It is important to know and explain to them that what they are feeling is normal.

-The symptoms of anxiety can be broad and many, so it is important to take notice of any change in your child’s normal behaviour or temperament.
-Symptoms can include:
+The symptoms of anxiety about school can be broad and many, so it is important to take notice of any change in your child’s normal behaviour or temperament.